March 13, 2023

 An expert or analyst, when using this reporting in a scenario in which the owner, another expert, or a trier of fact may challenge the data, needs to be careful to understand the composition of the manpower and labor hours.
 When an expert presents a graph showing weekly direct labor hours over the life of the project, the expert should and will likely be questioned on the composition of the hours.
 Do they include fire watch and hole watch, scaffolders, yard staff, etc.?
 Do the direct hours include foremen and superintendents or are those positions considered indirect labor?
 If the data summarizes the labor hours for multiple contractors (e.g., mechanical, electrical, and insulation and coatings) across multiple years, do the contractors report the hours similarly, and were there any changes across time?

-While these are simple questions, in my experience it is not uncommon for experts to present erroneous analyses based upon improper determinations of direct and indirect labor.
+While these are simple questions, in my experience it is not uncommon for experts to present erroneous analyses based upon improper determinations of direct vs. indirect labor.
 Often, these errors result from experts using summary-level reporting instead of detailed breakouts by position.
 On projects with thousands of people across multiple contractors, the work required to breakout labor by position, typically drawn from invoices or daily workforce reports, can be time consuming and costly.
 Errors stem from shortcutting the process.

 1. Comparisons between planned and actual direct labor.
 One needs to ensure that the planned and actual headcounts and/or labor hours include the same positions.
 For example, if fire watch is included as direct labor in the plan, it should be included in the actuals.